 Agencies

-has said what it had to,” said.
+“Pakistan has said what it had to,” Qureshi said.

-“So has to make this decision, we are neither in haste, nor troubled.
-When prepares itself, it would find us prepared, but we will hold talks on the basis of equality, in a dignified manner.
+“So India has to make this decision, we are neither in haste, nor troubled.
+When India prepares itself, it would find us prepared, but we will hold talks on the basis of equality, in a dignified manner.

 “Neither we need to run after anyone, nor we need to demonstrate stubbornness.
 Pakistan’s approach is very realistic and well thought-out,” Qureshi said when asked to comment on demand by some people that Pakistan should not repeatedly invite India for talks.